MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 > [!WARNING]
 > When you create an Azure service principal using the `az ad sp create-for-rbac` command, the output includes credentials that you must protect.
 Be sure that you do not include these credentials in your code or check the credentials into your source control.
 As an alternative, consider using [managed identities](/azure/active-directory/managed-identities-azure-resources/overview) if available to avoid the need to use credentials.
 >
-> We recommend using `Contributor` for the `--role` parameter at a minimum.
-To reduce your risk of a compromised service principal, assign a more specific role and narrow the scope to a resource or resource group.
+> To reduce your risk of a compromised service principal, assign a more specific role and narrow the scope to a resource or resource group.
 See [Steps to add a role assignment](/azure/role-based-access-control/role-assignments-steps) for more information.

 ### Password-based authentication